The Living Lab for Equitable Climate Action

 Behavioral Research to Inform Policy Design

-Rather than a narrow focus on individual lifestyle changes, we work to design behavior-informed policy and structural reforms that drive population-level behavior change.
-For example, a communication campaign that aims to reduce food waste through increasing people’s desire to compost food relies on individual-level change.
-In contrast, a municipal composting program makes behavior change easier and accessible to everyone.
+Rather than a narrow focus on individual “lifestyle” changes, we work to identify and design behavior-informed policy and structural reforms that drive population-level behavior change.
+For example, a communication campaign that aims to reduce the impact of food waste by “nudging” people to compost relies on individual-level change.
+In contrast, a municipal composting program makes the shift easier and accessible to everyone.

 Equity and Social Justice

-To maximize likelihood of success, we partner with a wide range of groups, including local and international academic and research institutions, government agencies, civil society groups and industry.
-Each of these groups influence behaviors, therefore they all must work together to enable large-scale behavioral change.
+To maximize the likelihood of success, we partner with a wide range of groups, including local and international academic and research institutions, government agencies, civil society groups and industry.
+Each of these groups influences behaviors; therefore, they all must work together to enable large-scale behavioral change.

 Participatory Design

 We practice participatory research and behavioral design that centers and values local stakeholders.
-With these stakeholders, we explore behavioral challenges and co-design solutions.
-Diverse local partners ensure that the right questions are asked and that behavioral interventions are well suited to the unique contours of the local community.
+With partners, we explore behavioral challenges and co-design solutions.
+Diverse local partnerships ensure that the right questions are asked and that behavioral interventions are well suited to the unique contours of the local community.